Gonorrhea Culture (Discharge)

 What might affect my test results?

 female, your test results could be affected by douching or using vaginal creams within How do I get ready for this test?

 1 to 2 hours of testing.
-In addition, be sure your healthcare provider knows about herbs, vitamins, and supplements you are taking.
+Also be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't